shivamgohri/Smart_Lens/README.md

 This project contains a hardware assembly of OLED (0.96" 128x32 i2c), Arduino Nano, Bluetooth (HC-05), and DHT11 (Temperatur and Humidity sensor) within a 3-d printed box and a custom build app named Smart_Lens using MIT app inventer.

-Funtions such as Date, Time, Location, Steps covered, and a notification when you will receive a phonecall or a text message on your device which is connected to Smart_Lens via bluetooth.
+Functions such as Date, Time, Location, Steps covered, and a notification when you will receive a phone call or a text message on your device which is connected to Smart_Lens via Bluetooth.
 An adiitional push button is also added which upon a press will show the current Temperature and Humidity using DHT11 to the display.

 Arduino and Application(.aia) files are added here.